Skip to main content

 Applicants intending to pursue studies at Dalhousie are also strongly encouraged to participate in the Harmonized Scholarship Process.

 The tri-agencies acknowledge that the pandemic has caused some students to face exceptional delays.
-Should institutions have special or exceptional cases that could warrant an exception to the CGS D program’s eligibility window or cases where eligibility is uncertain, they are encouraged to contact the appropriate agency to confirm the eligibility prior to submitting to the national competition.
+Should institutions have unique or exceptional cases that could warrant an exception to the CGS D program’s eligibility window or cases where eligibility is uncertain, they are encouraged to contact the appropriate agency to confirm the eligibility before submitting to the national competition.

 The tri-agencies recommend that all institutions circulate a reminder to their students encouraging them to use the special circumstances section of their applications to explain COVID-related delays, especially if their progress was disproportionately affected by the pandemic.